|

 Other Supply Choices

 Quality matters.
 Once again, quality matters.
-If you choose cheap thread, it’s going to break all the time and make you frustrated.
+If you choose cheap thread, it will break all the time and frustrate you.

-If you choose polyester batting, sewing is going to feel like the equivalent of nails on a chalkboard.
+If you choose polyester batting, sewing will feel like the equivalent of nails on a chalkboard.

 Batting.
 I love making quilts with 100% cotton batting.
 This gives the quilt a nice weight and warmth.
 It’s also very pleasant to quilt.